 Cost leadership

-A company that offers high-quality services and goods at a cheaper rate/cost is more likely to stand out in the competition.
-Human behavior shows that individuals are more likely to patronize a firm offering the lowest price than their more pricey counterparts.
 Thus, any enterprise offering quality service at a cheaper cost is operating on cost leadership.
 Additionally, a firm can only operate cost leadership as a competitive financial strategy when it reduces production costs.
-Practical moves to achieving cost leadership may include: bulk buying of raw materials, organically and internally manufacturing raw materials, recycling, etc.

 2. Differentiation

-A good number of companies use differentiation to gain a competitive advantage.
-Usually, it is more about their products and services.
-In which case, a firm tries to give customers undeniable reasons to patronize them at the expense of their competitors.
-Simply put, differentiation in business is known as product differentiation.
+Simply put, differentiation in business development is strategically leveraged as product differentiation to enhance the business model.
 By this, companies stand out from the competition by distinguishing their products.
 Valuable areas to effect differentiation are product design, packaging, pricing, and marketing.

 3. Focus

 This particular competitive strategy seeks to narrow down company objectives in the strictest sense.
 Here the firm is concerned with operating on a targeted market segment that is narrow.
 There are two versions of focus as a competitive strategy.
-First is Cost-focus, where the company pays more attention to the lowest cost of production in a narrow market.
-And the second is differentiation-focus, where the attention shifts to differentiating products/services in a small market segment.

 Competitive Strategy Examples